A continental framework for bamboo — connecting growers, builders, researchers, and policy across Europe.

 The Secretariat

-A small permanent office in the Netherlands convenes the working groups, maintains the public record, and represents the Foundation externally.
+A small permanent office in the Netherlands convenes the working groups, maintains the public record, leads education and outreach, holds the Culture & Arts strand, and represents the Foundation externally.

-Working group composition and priorities will be shaped by founding partner input and survey responses.
-Final structure to be confirmed as the Foundation’s governance forms.
+Working group composition is shaped by the founding community.
+Structure firms as the Foundation’s governance forms.

 Three phases.
 Built in sequence, not in parallel.